We have updated the research project offers for current NYU students. Please e-mail the listed contacts directly.

 Students from all research backgrounds are welcome – for example, mechanical engineering, bioengineering, computer science, materials etc.

-Updated February 2026
+Updated April 2026

-Sensor-Integrated Soft Handle for Ergonomic Navigation
+Sensor-Integrated Soft Handle for Ergonomic Navigation [filled]

 Description — White canes are widely used as mobility aids for people with visual impairments.
 However, they can uncomfortable for long-term use and provide limited information to the user.
 In this project, we propose to create a soft, sensorized cane handle, that prioritizes ergonomics and provides the user with haptic feedback about their surroundings (for example, detecting wetness of the ground or obstacles outside the canes reach).
 Signals will be analyzed in real time to provide useful haptic feedback (through vibration or squeezes) to the user.
 User testing will be conducted to assess the comfort and usability of the system compared to a standard cane.